 - updmap and fmtutil: now requiring mode specification (system or user), to avoid accidental wrong usage

 - texosquery-jre8: new cross-platform program for getting OS information within a TeX document

 More news on the TeXample.net/community news feed (hourly updated).

-Yesterday I read the LaTeX2e-News of April, 2017.
+Yesterday I read the LaTeX2e-News of April 2017.
 At first I tried it using a smart phone, then with a tablet.
 The news don’t appear as text on the project’s web site, there’s just a link.
 It has to be read as a PDF file, in US letter size (8,5 x 11 inch) format, non-tagged, twocolumn.
-If one is able to read it scrolling to left and right, one still needs to scroll far back above and to the right, at the end of a column.
+If one is able to read it scrolling to the left and right, one still needs to scroll far back above and to the right, at the end of a column.
 That’s laborious to me.
 And it’s just simple text with a few headings.
 It doesn’t contain any tables or figures or bulleted lists.
 No reason that it really needs LaTeX.

 This month saw a new release of LaTeX2e.
 The following has been changed or added:

 - In addition to the yyyy/mm/dd date format, LaTeX now accepts ISO 8601 format date strings in the date argument of \ProvidesPackage , \usepackage , etc. That simply means dash insted of slash.
 So, today can be 2017-04-17.

 - The new TU encoding for specifying Unicode fonts with LuaTeX and XeTeX got extended support for the dot-under accent, \d.